 The Bushwick Starr is committed to providing community environmental awareness, as well as creative after-school arts programs.
 BGT is our way of actively working toward change through a creative and interactive process.

 There are many opportunities to help out with this program on a volunteer basis.
 From working with kids in the writing workshop, to doing research about environmental stats, to helping paint stage sets or sewing costumes for the show- there’s something for everyone!
 If you’re interested in getting involved, please email us at: firstname.lastname@example.org

 Big Green Theater is supported by a loyal group of individual contributors, corporate sponsors, and local businesses.
-Major funding for the program is provided by: the Reva and David Logan Foundation, the Cultural After School Adventures (CASA) Program, the Mental Insight Foundation, Con Edison, and the New York City Council.
+Major funding for the program is provided by: The Revada Foundation of the Logan Family, the Cultural After School Adventures (CASA) Program, the Mental Insight Foundation, Con Edison, and the New York City Council.